-Maureen Sullivan is Senior Vice President, Strategic Services, and Chief Strategy Officer for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering nearly 100 million people – one-in-three of all Americans.
-It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the nearly 5.2-million-member Federal Employee Program® (FEP).
+Maureen Sullivan is senior vice president of Strategic Services and chief strategy officer for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering more than 106 million members people – one-in-three of all Americans.
+It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the nearly 5.4-million-member Federal Employee Program® (FEP).

 She has overall accountability for strategy, brand, marketing, business/program development, strategic communications and educational programs for BCBSA.

-Maureen directs BCBSA’s major strategic initiatives and evaluates new business opportunities.
-She is currently overseeing strategies to position for the exchange market and to leverage the care delivery innovations in local Blue Plans.
-In recent years, Maureen provided strategic direction for the creation of Blue Distinction, a national program to raise the level of healthcare quality and increase overall value, Blue Health Intelligence, the nation’s premier health intelligence data resource with health information on more than 54 million consumers insured by the Blues, and Blue365, a national Blue-branded program that supports Blue Plan consumer engagement and retail strategies.
+Sullivan directs BCBSA’s major strategic initiatives and evaluates all new business opportunities.
+She currently oversees development of BCBSA’s post-reform strategy including what collective initiatives are needed to compete effectively in the changing competitive market.
+In recent years, she provided strategic direction for the creation of Blue Distinction, a national program to raise the level of healthcare quality and increase overall value; Blue Health Intelligence (BHI), the nation’s premier health intelligence data resource with health information on more than 54 million consumers insured by the Blues; and Blue365, a national Blue-branded program that supports Blue companies’ consumer engagement and retail strategies.

 She earned a master’s degree in public policy from the John F. Kennedy School of Government at Harvard University where she was a Kennedy Fellow.
 She also holds a bachelor’s degree with honors from Albertus Magnus College.